braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

 {% endalert %}

 {% alert note %}
-Objects related to Canvas Flow have IDs that can be used for grouping and translated to human-readable names via the [Canvas Details endpoint]({{site.baseurl}}/api/endpoints/export/canvas/get_canvas_details/).
+Objects related to Canvas Flow have IDs that can be used for grouping and translated to human-readable names via the [Export Canvas details endpoint]({{site.baseurl}}/api/endpoints/export/canvas/get_canvas_details/).
 {% endalert %}

 {% alert note %}